What to Expect at Your First Feis

 What to Expect at the Feis

-Expect Crowds!
-Try to arrive at least 45 minutes prior to the feis start time.
+Expect crowds!
+Try to arrive at least 45 minutes prior to the feis start time if you will be dancing at the beginning of the day.
 Many feiseanna offer the option of printing out your competition number card ahead of time through the feis registration website.
 Try to take advantage of this option as the line can be long to pick them up at the feis, especially first thing in the morning.

 Schedules vary by feis.
-Many feiseanna start with figures, but some start with solos.
-Some feis will keep your dancer on the same stage for all their dances, but you should be prepared to do quite a bit of rotating between stages to keep your eye on the competition order if your dancer is dancing on different stages.
+Many feiseanna will start with figures (or ceili) dances, but some start with solos.
+Some feis will keep your dancer on the same stage for all of their dances, but you should be prepared to do quite a bit of rotating between stages (wear comfortable shoes) to keep your eye on the competition order if your dancer will be on different stages.

 At each stage, there will be a stand or table identifying the stage number.
 There will be a sign identifying which competition is going on now and which one is next.
-The sign may look something like this:
+The sign will usually look something like this: